EMMA Help Topics

 (which will attempt to return you to the previous page), or simply go to any other page in EMMA.If you are certain that you want to delete the manifest, then click

 .
-This will removes the manifest and its contents from your list.Submit a Bulk Upload Manifest
+This will remove the manifest and its contents from your list.Submit a bulk upload manifest

 On the bulk submission page you will see a table with a row for each item that could be submitted and columns for each of the submission steps for that item.